cloudflare/actors/README.md

   <summary>What happens if the data center where my Actor is located goes down?</summary>
   If the data center where your Actor is located goes down, your Actor will be moved to another data center.
 </details>

+---

+See [FAQ.md](./FAQ.md) for more answers to common questions.

+---

 ## Contributing